 Objective 1: Accurate Dynamic Execution Modeling- In order to study the behavior of concurrent components and track the state of the program during execution, a dynamic execution model has to be constructed and compared against a predefined model (e.g., formally defined specifications or the developer's mental representation of the program).
-Since a bug might occur at various levels of abstraction, whole-program dynamic tracing provides a practical and uniform way to track multiple facets of the program during execution [20]-[23].
+Since a bug might occur at various levels of abstraction, wholeprogram dynamic tracing provides a practical and uniform way to track multiple facets of the program during execution [20].
 We have enhanced the built-in tracing mechanism of Go to capture the dynamic behavior of concurrency primitives in the form of a sequence of events, namely execution concurrency trace or ECT.
 Each event in ECT represents an action that corresponds to exactly one statement in the source code.
 An ECT provides a detailed model of how a concurrent program behaves dynamically and assists debugging procedures (e.g., bug detection, root-cause analysis, execution visualization).
-Our experiments show that by replaying the program's ECT, GOAT detects all blocking bugs of GoKer [9] many of which are undetected by existing debugging tools.